 Both essays are reviewed by the Campus Liaison and returned for subsequent revision, if necessary.

-There is a non-refundable $60 application fee.
-It is important to note that submitting an application to the Washington Center does not mean that a student is somehow “locked” into going to Washington.
-If circumstances arise that preclude a student from accepting an internship offer, their application can be withdrawn.
-Since Fall 2006 approximately 8 students have withdrawn their applications (all with valid reasons), even after they were awarded an internship placement.
-However, if a student applies and subsequently withdraws his/her application the $60 fee will not be reimbursed.
+The $60 application fee can be avoided by asking Prof. Rodriguez for a waiver code which means students do not pay the application fee.
+It is important to note that submitting an application to the Washington Center does not mean a student is somehow “locked” into going to Washington.
+If circumstances arise that preclude a student from accepting an internship offer, their application can be withdrawn up until a student accepts an internship offer.

 What Happens before an Internship?

 In addition to interviewing for – and securing – an internship placement, there are a number of steps students need to take before their internship begins.

 Housing during the internship –housing is provided by the Washington Center at its apartment building – the Residential and Academic Facility (The RAF).
 The apartments are fully furnished with two bedrooms (a bathroom for each bedroom), a living room and dining space, and a full kitchen (with a dishwasher).
 The apartments also have their own washer and dryer.
 Students will be provided a list of personal items to bring before the move-in (bedding, toiletries, etc.).
 Two students are assigned to each bedroom.
 The building is quite secure.
 Interns must show their Washington Center ID to a concierge upon entering the complex.
 Restaurants and grocery stores are within walking distance of the building and the subway (Metro) stop is a block away.
 The Metro stop is called NoMa.